MicrosoftDocs/mslearn-remotely-monitor-and-control-devices-with-iot-hub/README.md

 - javascript
 products:
 - azure-iot-hub
 description: "This sample is the source code created in the Remotely monitor and control devices with IoT Hub Learn module.
-The scenario is a wine cellar."
+The scenario is a cheese cave."
 urlFragment: "remotely-monitor-and-control-devices-with-iot-hub"
 ---